 Completed: November 2019

-This development has a mix of general needs houses, general needs flats, amenity flats, and a wheelchair accessible flat, developed in partnership with local developers through North Ayrshire Council’s Affordable Housing Policy.
+A mix of general needs houses and flats, amenity flats, and a wheelchair accessible flat, developed in partnership with local developers through North Ayrshire Council’s Affordable Housing Policy.

-The units were constructed in an off-site factory and then transported to the site in three parts for assembly, this is a first for North Ayrshire Council and reduced construction time, improved construction quality, and reduced waste.
+Units were constructed off-site and transported to the site in 3 parts for assembly.
+This is a first for North Ayrshire Council and reduced construction time, improved construction quality, and reduced waste.

 Stevenson Court, Largs